-The Executive Manager Corporate Services is responsible for arranging the issue of the Corporate Credit Card on advice from the CEO.
+The Director Corporate Services is responsible for arranging the issue of the Corporate Credit Card on advice from the CEO.
+The Chief Executive Officer is responsible to ensure the following with respect to the Shire's corporate credit cards:

-The Finance Services team responsibilities in relation to the Shire's Corporate Credit Cards include:

-- Maintaining a Corporate Credit Card Register of all cardholders. - Arrange the issue/cancellation of the Corporate Credit Cards. - Arrange for all cardholders to sign the Corporate Credit Card User Instruction Agreement (see Appendix A) on receipt of the new card and ensure the signed agreement is filed in the Corporate Credit Card Register. - Process payment of credit card expenditure on receipt of the card statement from the bank and after certification from the cardholder.
-Ensure that all receipts and tax invoices are in place prior to authorisation for payment. - To keep cardholders informed of any changes to this Policy.
+- Maintenance of a Corporate Credit Card Register of all cardholders. - Arranging the issue/cancellation of the Corporate Credit Cards. - Arranging for all cardholders to sign the Declaration of Credit Card Holder (see Appendix A) on receipt of the new card and ensure the signed agreement is filed in the Corporate Credit Card Register. - Processing payment of credit card expenditure on receipt of the card statement from the bank and after certification from the cardholder.
+Ensure that all receipts and tax invoices are in place prior to authorisation for payment. - Keeping cardholders informed of any changes to this Policy.

-14. Cardholders responsibilities
+14. Cardholder's responsibilities